 For every trip, make the following steps a habit:

 - Calculate how much gas you need for the trip using our gas calculator.
-Be sure to pack spare gas canisters as well.
+Be sure to pack spare gas cans as well.

 - Plan your adventures to intersect with places to re-stock supplies in case you need to.